Andy Russell (singer): Golden Age of radio

 Also, in addition to duties as a vocalist, Russell played straight man to Jackie Gleason, the legendary comic and performer who would later be the star of the classic television program The Honeymooners.
 He would do this later in a motion picture with Groucho Marx, too.

 With regard to his participation on the show, the Billboard 1944 Music Year Book stated that "the talented, handsome ... young singer's commercial appeal [was] tremendous.
 Starting with one song, audience response demanded his current three singing spots."

 Later, from September 3, 1945, to May 27, 1946, Russell appeared on the CBS radio comedy show, The Joan Davis Show, which originated out of New York City.
 This program aired on Monday nights from 8:30 – 8:55 p.m.
 "Popular crooner Andy Russell served as both the variety anchor for The Joan Davis Show as well as Joanie's love interest in the situation comedy series ...
 [He] delivered as expected to the swoons and cheers of his millions of female fans of the era."
 In addition to singing, Russell also acted and played straight man to comedian Joan Davis.
 Paul Weston and his Orchestra provided the music.

 Finally, and most notably, starting on April 26, 1946, Russell began to appear as featured vocalist on the pop music radio program Your Hit Parade.
 This popular program aired on Saturdays, 9:00–9:30 pm on NBC radio and was broadcast out of New York City.
 He replaced Lawrence Tibbett, an opera singer, who had previously replaced Frank Sinatra.

 After five months in New York, he was so popular that Lucky Strike cigarettes, the sponsor of the show, agreed to pay for the show to be broadcast out of its Los Angeles studios in order to appease Russell who was homesick.
 The shows from Hollywood began on September 21, 1946.
 He stayed on the program for 2 seasons, which led to huge popularity for the singer.

-It was during this time that Russell had the incredible fortune of having two records in the Top Ten, while performing as a vocalist on Your Hit Parade.
-As the original vocalist, he would actually be able to sing his own songs on the program, an event which very rarely happened.
+During this time Russell had two records in the Top Ten, while performing as a vocalist on Your Hit Parade.
+As the original vocalist, he would actually be able to sing his own songs on the program.
 His screaming, teenaged fans called themselves the "Russell Sprouts", of which there were 300 fan clubs throughout the United States.